andres-condezo/bookstore/README.md

 - Understand the concept of state management.
 - Use store, actions and reducers in React.
 - Connect React and Redux.
+- Connect an existing API via Redux and use the data to display something in a UI.

 ## Live Demo